-Jeffrey S CottrellAssociate Professor of Low Brass and Theory College of Fine Arts
+Jeffrey S CottrellAssociate Dean of the School of Music; Professor of Low Brass and Theory Cynthia Ann Parker College of Liberal Arts Music

 - Bachelor of Music, Composition, North Texas State University, 1985